Skip to navigation Skip to content

 Claims history for children under 14 years transferred to a new Medicare card

 If a child under 14 years is transferred to a new card with their parent/guardian on it, their previous card’s claim history is not transferred to the new card.
-This because of Medicare policy, privacy, and fraud requirements.
+This is because of Medicare policy, privacy, and fraud requirements.

 Understanding claims history statements